CiDsTaR/crypto-wealth-tracker/docs/examples.md

 - **Implement proper security measures** for production deployments
 - **Use caching effectively** to improve performance and reduce API calls

-These patterns provide a solid foundation for building robust, scalable wallet analysis applications with the Ethereum Wallet Tracker.
+These patterns provide a solid foundation for building robust, scalable wallet analysis applications with the Crypto Wealth Tracker.